mathewrtaylor/openpyxl_cheatsheet/README.md

 # openpyxl_cheatsheet
+It's easy to use python to ingest data and spit out a nicely formatted and completed spreadhseet at the end, and this repository aims at showing you exactly how!!
 Snippets of code and demonstration to create excel spreadhseets.
+As of creating this, this is limited to the Microsoft world, and this was not designed for other spreadhseet programs like Libreoffice Calc.
+Future revions will likely care for these differences.

-As I continue to uyse more of Openpyxl, I will add to this; it's my intent to use this as a "cheat sheet".
+As I continue to use more of Openpyxl and find other fun things to add, I will add to this; it's my intent to use this as a "cheat sheet".

 ## Usage